the Society's desert explorers

 Portrait image and biography

-Available online at Trove
+Available online on Trove

 https://trove.nla.gov.au/newspaper/article/162315425